goldbear564/packing_dataset/README.md

 # packing_dataset
-This dataset is worked by J. W. Kim (jw.kim@kangwon.ac.kr) and coworkers.
+This dataset was worked on by J. W. Kim (jw.kim@kangwon.ac.kr) and his colleagues.
-The features were proposed by Biondi et al. and were labeled by our previous works.
+The features were proposed by Biondi et al. Labeled as his previous work.
-Feel free to ask for the dataset, but be sure to mention contributors.
+Feel free to request datasets, but be sure to mention contributors.
 Best regards,

 p.s. we will edit README.md after (or during) publication.